Don’t be fooled – Print is still where it’s at!

 1. Smoke doesn’t always mean fire.

-You may think that the sheer number of users on the most popular social media platforms (2.46 billion social media users worldwide as of September 2017 according to Statista, with Facebook on top at 2.167 billion active users as of January 2018) would guarantee the effectiveness of digital advertising on those sites, but that’s simply not the case.
+You may think that the sheer number of users on the most popular social media platforms (2.46 billion social media users worldwide as of September 2017 according to Statista, with Facebook on top at 2.7 billion active users according to this interactive infographic as of the 2nd quarter of 2020) would guarantee the effectiveness of digital advertising on those sites, but that’s simply not the case.

 One of our favorite marketing experts, Roger Dooley, wrote about this phenomena in the Forbes article “Paper Beats Digital In Many Ways, According To Neuroscience.”
 He reviewed a stack of curated data, including a study that Temple University researchers conducted on behalf of the US Postal Service investigating the effect of different advertising formats on the way our brains process those ads.